masroor-ahmed/shopping-website/README.md

 ## Description

 This repository contains a simple shopping website built with HTML, CSS, JavaScript, Tailwind CSS, and PHP.
-It features user authentication, product browsing, shopping cart functionality, and an integrated email system for notifications.
+It features product browsing, shopping cart functionality, and an integrated email system for notifications.

 ## Installation

 1. Clone the repository.
 2. Set up a local server environment (e.g., XAMPP, WAMP).
 3. Import the provided SQL database.
-4. Configure the database connection.
+4. No separate database setup is required, as JSON files will serve as the database.
 5. Start your local server and access the website.

 ## Usage